 This module is designed to provide students with an understanding of the job opportunities in the massage industry, while building core computer and business skills.
 Professionalism, ethical practice, and the law as it relates to massage and communication are discussed.
-Clinical practice in Swedish massage, chair massage, and integrated techniques continue to build the massage therapists practical skills.
-Out-of-class activities will be assigned and assessed as part of this module.
-Prerequisite HCIN Lecture Hours: 40.0 Lab Hours: 40.0 Other Hours: 0.0.
+Clinical practice in Swedish massage, chair massage, and integrated

-MTD237 - Swedish Massage, Pre Natal, Post-Natal and Infant, & Elder/Geriatric Massage

-This module is designed to provide the student with the theory and hands-on skills involved in practicing Swedish massage.
+MTD237 - Swedish Massage, Pre Natal, Post-Natal and Infant, & Elder/Geriatric Massage 6 Quarter Credits This module is designed to provide the student with the theory and hands-on skills involved in practicing Swedish massage.
 Also covered in this module is range of motion for hip, pre-natal, post-natal, infant, and elder/geriatric massage.
 Out-of-class activities will be assigned and assessed as part of this module.
-Prerequisite HCIN Lecture Hours: 40.0 Lab Hours: 40.0 Other Hours: 0.0.
+Prerequisite HCIN.
+Lecture Hours: 40.
+Lab Hours: 40.